Strategies and Accommodation to Support Employment in People with FASD

 - Any dates and cultural events that are of specific significance to the individual, including events such as NAIDOC Week, Sorry Day, National Reconciliation Week and local and regional events

-- The need to have time away from work for issues such as Sorry business
+- The need to have time away from work for issues such as funerals / Sorry business.

-Hence, to help their employees meet their obligations (Aboriginal and Torres Strait Islander but also others), employers may consider implement flexible work arrangements.
+Hence, to help their employees meet their obligations (Indigenous Australians but also others), employers may consider implement flexible work arrangements.

 Creating a Culturally Safe and Appropriate Workplace for Employees with FASD